Know the Basics of Federal Job Discrimination Law

 It’s simple: Federal law forbids discrimination in every aspect of employment.
 More specifically, the laws enforced by the U.S. Equal Employment Opportunity Commission (EEOC) make it illegal to discriminate against a job applicant or employee because of that person’s race, color, religion, sex, national origin, age, or genetic information.

 There are specific federal laws that:

-These anti-discrimination laws apply to just about every aspect of employment, including hiring and firing, compensation, transfers and promotions, layoffs, job advertisements, recruitment, testing, training, retirement benefits, and more.
+These anti-discrimination laws apply to just about every aspect of employment, including hiring, firing, compensation, transfers, promotions, layoffs, job advertisements, recruitment, testing, training, retirement benefits, and more.
 The laws also address behaviors and activities such as harassment or retaliation against an individual for filing a discrimination claim.
-EEOC statistics from 2010 show that retaliation discrimination is the most frequent form of employment discrimination, followed closely by race discrimination.
+For 2017, the EEOC found that retaliation was the most frequently filed charge, followed by race and disability.